 “I want to go back to separating ICOs and cryptocurrencies.
 ICOs that are securities offerings, we should regulate them like we regulate securities offerings.
 End of story.”

 Many ICOs have been labelled as scams in the past few months, which has created a lot of distrust and uncertainty, which has ultimately affected the value of cryptocurrencies.
 Finally, another issue that Ethereum are facing is the selling pressure that is coming from the successful ICOs.
-Tim Enneking, who is founder and managing director of Crypto Asset Management, said;
+Tim Enneking, who is founder and managing director of Crypto Asset

 “It’s the live companies that have the Ether, not the failed ones….These companies have expenses in fiat and are having to sell Ether to pay for them.
 They aren’t great traders and selling it into a already falling market is exasperating the fall.”